KM3NeT/km3io/README.rst

 Quick intro to read Aanet files
 -------------------------------

 Currently, only one Aanet event file can be read.
 The next version of km3io will be able to read multiple Aanet files (from the same simulation!).
+Data is always returned as a "lazyarray".
+A lazyarray is an array-like object that reads data on demand.
+Here, only the first and last chunks of data are read in memory, and not all data in the array.
+The output can be used with all `Numpy's universal functions <https://docs.scipy.org/doc/numpy/reference/ufuncs.html>.

 Let's have a look at some events data from ORCA 4 lines simulations - run id 5971 (``datav6.0test.jchain.aanet.00005971.root``)